2nd Congressional District

 Shoemaker is a former board member of the “I Have a Dream” Foundation of Boulder County and the Foundation for Boulder Valley Schools (now named Impact on Education), and former Court Appointed Special Advocate for Abused and Neglected Children for Voices for Children.
 She also has been a member of the Women’s Foundation of Colorado Board of Trustees, Boulder Business and Professional Women, and the Colorado Women’s Bar Association board.
 In 2004, she was honored as Colorado’s Outstanding Philanthropist.
 She also has been awarded the Boulder Chamber of Commerce Women Who Light Up the Community, Downtown Boulder Inc.’s Property Owner of the Year, the YWCA’s Spirit of the Community Award, and the Daily Camera’s Pacesetter Award for Community Service.

 Shoemaker has lived in Colorado since 1963.
 She earned a bachelor’s degree in journalism from CU-Boulder in 1969 and a law degree from the University of Denver Law School in 1982.
 She and her husband live in Boulder.
-They have three children and five grandchildren.
+They have three children and six grandchildren.